Drill Dozer

-Drill Dozer is a platform game for the Game Boy Advance developed by Game Freak and published by Nintendo.
-The game was released in 2005 in Japan, and in 2006 in North America, with a later European localisation being released on the Wii U eShop in 2016 with rumble support.
+Drill Dozer is a platform video game developed by Game Freak and published by Nintendo for the Game Boy Advance.
+The game was released in 2005 in Japan, and in 2006 in North America.
+It was not released in Europe until it was released for the Wii U's Virtual Console in 2016 with rumble support.
 It is one of only two Game Boy Advance games to include force feedback, the other being WarioWare: Twisted!.
 It received positive reviews on release, and is now often considered one of the best Game Boy Advance games of all time.

 Gameplay

 Drill Dozer is an action platformer in which the player controls Jill and her Drill Dozer.
 All seventeen massive stages are flooded with enemies, obstacles, and puzzles which force Jill to use Drill Dozer's drill in a wide variety of ways.
 The drill is activated by simply pushing one of the shoulder buttons.
 The R button spins the drill forward and the L button spins it backwards.

 Scattered throughout the stage are red boxes marked with yellow wrenches that contain either chips or health.
 Each stage also contains two red gears that upgrades the drill's gearbox to allow Jill to shift her Drill Dozer to the second and third gears.
 The higher the gear, the more powerful the Drill Dozer's drill is and the longer it spins.

 At the end of each stage (with the exception of the secret stages), Jill must face off against an enormous boss and use her drill to exploit and damage its weak point.

 In each world, there is a mini-boss and a boss.
 All of the bosses can be defeated by using the drill in various ways.
 The only boss where the drill isn't used is in the final battle with Croog.
 The Drill Dozer falls apart, and Jill's only method of attack (and defense at that) is her fists.
 This final battle is the only battle where the boss does not have a health meter, as only one successful hit is required to defeat him.

 When Jill's Drill Dozer runs out of health, the player receives a game over.
 The player can then resume the game at the beginning of the room the Drill Dozer was destroyed in by paying the shopkeeper fifty chips.

 The Red Dozers' Trailer serves as Drill Dozer's "main menu".
 Here the player can save their progress, examine Jill's Drill Dozer's equipment, check the treasure they have accumulated, or visit shopkeeper's shop purchase energy tanks, drill bit upgrades, and maps to access chips.
 The shop is available after the first area, Skullker Factory, is beaten.